PhatNguyen213/react-weather-app/README.md

 ## Services

+Note: the Weather Forecast API only returns 3 results event if I send `days=5` to get 5-day forecasts (according to their documentation).
+So the missing forecasts are shown as "Unavailable" placeholder.

 #### API Client

 - Encapsulate details in using third-party library (`axios`).
 If we ever change lib in the future, only need to make changes in this client.